oracle/coherence-operator/docs/samples/coherence-deployments/storage-disabled/other/README.md

 # Storage-disabled client in cluster as separate user image

-To ensure that a custom made container and Helm Chart can be deployed and join an existing Coherence cluster, the following needs be done for the custom container:
+To ensure that a custom made container and Helm Chart can be installed and join an existing Coherence cluster, the following needs be done for the custom container:

 * Ensure the correct version of Coherence is included in the packaging